Community Policing Advisory Board

 - Members serve two-year, staggered terms.

-- Board members may not miss more than three meetings within a twelve-month
+- Board members may not miss more than three meetings within a twelve-month period.

 Please follow these simple steps to apply for a Citizen Advisory Board.